whaison/psxact/README.md

 ## Current Status

 Currently, the emulator hangs after drawing the Sony&trade; logo while trying to communicate with the CD-ROM drive.
-Textured primitives are not implemented, nor are they attempted.
+Textured primitives are partially implemented.

 ![Current status](images/current.png)